 Ben and Dawnya Woodward opened Haw River Farmhouse Ales on the banks of the Haw River in Saxapahaw in 2014.
 On the first floor of the former mill town’s old cotton mill, the Woodwards brew Belgian-style beers using ingredients from nearby growers.
 “We like to spotlight local vendors and local farmers and artisans,” Ben says.

-They recently released a beer to go with the Paperhand Puppet Intervention, which makes giant puppets just across the street and uses them at an annual summer show.
-This year’s theme, The Meanwhile Clock & Other Impossible Dances, focused on time, so Woodward toasted fennel during all parts of its lifecycle to make a Belgian lager.
+They released a beer to go with the Paperhand Puppet Intervention, which makes giant puppets just across the street and uses them at an annual summer show.
+The 2022 theme, The Meanwhile Clock & Other Impossible Dances, focused on time, so Woodward toasted fennel during all parts of its lifecycle to make a Belgian lager.

 Woodward also makes a stout and the Bourbon Barrel Aged St. Benedict’s Breakfast Dubbel with local coffee.
-They serve 14 beers on tap in Saxapahaw and 24 at a new soon-to-be-open location in Carrboro.
+They serve 15 beers on tap in Saxapahaw and 16 at their new location in Carrboro.
 It’s the perfect stop after a paddle down the river.

 Forgotten Road Ales